Zy0d0x0/HS2-Wheel/README.md

 * 3D Printer

 The wiring for this wheel is simple as it's just a rotary encoder connected to the Ardunio.
+M7SYN just connects the wires directly to the encoder for this project.

 ![alt text](https://lastminuteengineers.com/wp-content/uploads/arduino/wiring-rotary-encoder-with-arduino-uno.png)